Skip to main content

 Identifier

-The identifier is the mandatory field which is usually a unique name to the requirements.
-For example BAT-001, the BAT represents the battery subsystem and 001 represents the first requirement of the subsystem.
+The identifier is the mandatory field, usually a unique name to the requirements.
+For example, in BAT-001, the BAT represents the abbreviation of the battery subsystem, and 001 represents the first requirement of the subsystem.

 ID

-ID is different from the identifier in Valispace.
-ID are automatically created by Valispace when a requirement is created.
-It is used in the Backend and also in the Rest API.
+ID is different from the identifier in the Requirements and Systems Portal.
+The software automatically creates IDs when a requirement is created.
+IDs are used in the Backend and also in the Rest API.

 Title